-Yes, that Boccherini C Major Quartet was a short three movements, but each movement was special.
-The opening Allegro spirituoso could have been pleasant minor Mozart, save for some unexpected Spanish slashing of the fiddles at unexpected moments.
-The final Minuet was gossamer-thin, stopping just when it was starting.
+Yes, that Boccherini C Major Ouartet was three а short movements, but each movement was special.
+The opening Allegro spirituoso could have been pleasant minor Mozart, save for some unexpected Spanish slashing of the fiddles at unexpected The final Minuet was moments. gossamer-thin, stopping just when it was starting.